 So it fundamentally comes down to an individual inclination towards their job post.

 Individuals who would gladly go managing and sort out newer talent for the office jobs will probably incline towards being a recruiter part while HR experts who exceed expectations in the meeting procedure may discover more satisfied being in HR department than being a recruiter.
 It all depends on individual interest after all.

 13. Their duties towards their respective field:

-At the same time, HR generalists are multi-tasking people who often go through recruiting duties as well as responsible for other human resources duties that include dealing with newly recruits, training them and keeping up with organization’s public relation.
+At the same time, HR generalists are multi-tasking people who often go through recruiting coordinator duties as well as responsible for other human resources duties that include dealing with new recruits, training them and keeping up with organization’s public relation.

-Usually, an HR generalist performs an overall job of its department rather than centralizing its gaze on any specific field or area of interest and expertise, HR handle all the actions that the department requires, with ease while at the same time the recruiters need to focus only on the recruiting process.
+Usually, an HR recruiter or generalist performs an overall job of its department rather than centralizing its gaze on any specific field or area of interest and expertise, HR handles all the actions that the department requires, with ease while at the same time the recruiters need to focus only on the recruiting process.